Mayor of Baguio: History

 Baguio held its first elections in 1960, which saw its first elected mayor, Luis Lardizabal.
 Since the elections in 1960 which saw the first elected mayor of Baguio up to the present time, only two were appointed as mayor of Baguio, Mayors Bueno and Paraan.
 During the martial law years, President Ferdinand Marcos appointed Gen. Ernesto Bueno upon the expiration of Mayor Lardizabal's term in 1979.
 When the suspension on elections was lifted, Mayor Bueno ran and won in the subsequent 1980 elections.
 He would serve as mayor until his death in March 1986 due to a vehicular accident.
 Mayor Bueno's death, which coincided with the upheavals brought about by the People Power Revolution saw Col. Francisco Paraan appointed as mayor by President Cory Aquino.

-In the 1988 elections that followed, Ramon Labo, a well known faith healer during that time, won the race.
+In the 1988 elections that followed, Jun Labo, a well known faith healer during that time, won the race.
 He was, however, subsequently disqualified due to his citizenship.
 Vice Mayor Bugnosen was elevated to city mayor following Labo's disqualification.
 They would later face-off in the subsequent 1992 elections which would see Labo winning the mayoralty a second time around.
 Labo would again be disqualified in the same year, elevating Vice Mayor Mauricio Domogan to the mayoral post.
 Domogan would go on to become the longest serving mayor of the city, serving for almost 18 years, from 1992 to 2001 and again from 2010 to 2019.

 In 2004, Councilor Braulio Yaranon, who was a retired judge and former city vice mayor won the mayoral post, beating incumbent mayor Bernardo Vergara.
 Mayor Yaranon would face suspension in 2006 due to issues stemming from a complaint filed by a private parking company operating in the city.
 Vice Mayor Reinaldo Bautista Jr. would take his oath as acting city mayor.
 The two would later go head to head in the 2007 elections, where Bautista would defeat Yaranon for the post.